r-flores/Analysis-of-Hormones-and-the-Gut-Microbiome/README.md

 ```
 The files generated under Code/Results can now be imported into cytoscape to create the complete network.<br>
 Import the edge file to Cytoscape<br>
-Set the following in Cytoscape for each network:
+Set the following in Cytoscape for each network:<br>
 weight = Edge Attribute<br>
 fromAltName = Source Node<br>
 toAltName = Target Node<br>